Join the Cranberry Festivities at DeGrandchamp’s Farm

 3. Taste the Cranberry Magic

-Head to the Food Sampling Tent for food tastings that show off new ways to use cranberries are an event highlight, as well as the visiting food trucks.
+Head to the Food Sampling Tent for food tastings that show off new ways to use cranberries are an event highlight, as well as the visiting food trucks (moved inside if inclement weather).

 4. Retail Market Gems